 the Class of ’64.

 Wait, what's happening?
 That last one apparently has pushed the crowd to the edge of hysteria!
 Excuse me, I have a crisis on my hands!
-David, drop the hacksaw!
+David, please, drop the hacksaw!
 Leave your ear alone!
 I'm finished!
 You may have your audience back!